Its-Alex/grub-netboot/README.md

 # Grub2 netboot

-Start a server with grub
+Start a server on network with grub

 ## Requirements